unam3/docs/src/guide/scaling-up/ssr.md

 ### What is SSR? {#what-is-ssr}

-Vue.js is a framework for building client-side applications.
-By default, Vue components produce and manipulate DOM in the browser as output.
-However, it is also possible to render the same components into HTML strings on the server, send them directly to the browser, and finally "hydrate" the static markup into a fully interactive app on the client.
+It is possible to render components into HTML strings on the server, send them directly to the browser and "hydrate" the static markup into a fully interactive app on the client.

 A server-rendered Vue.js app can also be considered "isomorphic" or "universal", in the sense that the majority of your app's code runs on both the server **and** the client.